-The Centre for Youth Literature (CYL) helps connect Australian teenagers with books, stories, writing – and each other.
+The Library's teen programs (formerly presented under the banner of the Centre for Youth Literature) connect Australian teenagers with books, stories, writing – and each other.

 We run friendly events and digital programs with young adults and industry professionals: teachers, librarians, publishers, booksellers, illustrators and writers.